-Figure 9-12 roboRIO power source on a PDH
+Figure 8-11 roboRIO power source on a PDH

 - R616 Power radio as specified Part 1.
-The wireless bridge (radio) power must be supplied by either: - A. the 12V 2A output of a CTR Electronics Voltage Regulator Module (VRM) (P/N am-2857, 217-4245), as shown in Figure 9-13, and must be the only load connected to those terminals or
+The wireless bridge (radio) power must be supplied by either: - A. the 12V 2A output of a CTR Electronics Voltage Regulator Module (VRM) (P/N am-2857, 217-4245), as shown in Figure 8-12, and must be the only load connected to those terminals or

-Figure 9-13 Radio power source from a VRM
+Figure 8-12 Radio power source from a VRM

-B. using an Ethernet cable between a REV Radio Power Module (RPM) (P/N REV-11-1856) and the "18-24v POE" Ethernet port on the wireless bridge.
+- B. using an Ethernet cable between a REV Radio Power Module (RPM) (P/N REV-11-1856) and the "RIO" Ethernet port on the wireless bridge, or - C. directly from the PDP or PDH ports described in R617.

-Note that this prohibits using any other active POE injector device to power the radio but does not prohibit using any PASSIVE CONDUCTORS to inject the VRM power into an Ethernet cable plugged into the radio port labeled "18-24v POE."
+Note that this prohibits using any other active POE injector device to power the radio but does not prohibit using any PASSIVE CONDUCTORS to inject the VRM or direct PDP/PDH power into an Ethernet cable plugged into the radio port labeled "RIO."

 - R617 Power radio as specified Part 2.
-The device supplying power to the wireless bridge per R616 must be connected to either: - A. the designated supply terminals at the end of the PDP, as shown in Figure 9-14.
+The device supplying power to the wireless bridge per R616 must be connected to either: - A. the designated supply terminals at the end of the PDP, as shown in Figure 8-13.
 With the exception of a single CTR Electronics Pneumatics Control Module (PCM, P/N am-2858) or REV Robotics Pneumatic Hub (PH, P/N REV-11-1852), no other electrical load shall be connected to these PDP terminals.

-Figure 9-14 VRM, PCM, and RPM power source on a PDP
+Figure 8-13 VRM, PCM, and RPM power source on a PDP